onflow/flow/docs/content/dapp-development/mainnet-account-setup.md

 What you need before you start:

-- Blocto account: You need a Blocto to interact with [Flow Port](https://port.onflow.org/)
+- Blocto account: You need an account on Blocto in order to interact with [Flow Port](https://port.onflow.org/)
 - FLOW tokens: The default amount of the FLOW token (0.001) in Blocto accounts is **NOT** sufficient to create an additional Flow account.
 You should at least have 0.002 FLOW in your Blocto account
 - [Flow CLI](https://github.com/onflow/flow-cli): You need the CLI to generate a non-custodial key pair